dlt-hub/dlt/docs/website/blog/2023-06-20-dlthub-gptquestion1-.md

 ---
 Hi there! 👋

-In this article, we tried to ask chatgpt some questions about `dlt` , the open source library.
-Questions include some basic introduction, random fun questions and advanced `dlt`  project processes.
-Let’s see how it gave us answers!
+In this article, we asked ChatGPT questions about `dlt`, the open source library.
+Questions included some basic introduction, random fun questions, and advanced `dlt`  project processes.
+Let’s see how it answered our questions!

 #### 💡 Who can use `dlt`?
 >`dlt` is designed to be accessible and useful for various roles within a data team, including: